Email Configuration#

 configuration parameters are useful for ensuring that users do not specify bad sender addresses or attempt to send to unexpected addresses.
 Force-From

-should probably be the Email address tied to the username and password for the SMTP server.
+should generally be the email address tied to the username and password for the SMTP server.
 Allowed-To

 should be used to restrict which email addresses alerts can be sent to so that users don’t send sensitive information outside mailboxes.